-The influencer marketing industry has more than doubled between 2018 and 2020.
-More than ever before, social media savvy users are impacting what consumers buy.
+The influencer marketing industry is expected to nearly triple in spending between 2019 and 2024, and for a good reason: More than ever before, creators are impacting what consumers buy.
 And if you’re like most brands, you want to know how influencer-generated content can help you connect with your target audience.

 Image via Statista